 “Also in diagnosis, prognosis, patient stratification, and ultimately in personalised medicine, possibly, the greatest benefit will be in personalised preventative medicine, where everyone is made aware of early lifestyle choices, through integrated medical and biological data, that may be made to achieve overall improved health and happiness.”

 AI in medicine and healthcare does face challenges, given the lack of regulation.
 Medicine depends on a high degree of confidence in decisions and often on trust developed between the physician and patient, both of which are not guaranteed in a system dictated by narrow data sets.

 The Future for Companies That Use Artificial Intelligence

 Although many industries are exploring AI technologies, the path to implementation isn’t always smooth.
 Some workers may feel threatened by how AI replaces human jobs.
 Additionally, AI talent is scarce and expensive.
 Tencent estimates that there are only 300,000 AI engineers globally and entry-level specialists cost up to $500,000 per year.
 Moreover, many companies lack sufficient high-quality data sets to build accurate predictive models and access to the necessary IT infrastructure.

 Since AI in business is likely to have a transformational effect on growth, productivity, innovation, and job creation in the coming decade, companies that use artificial intelligence can gain a competitive advantage by emerging as a first-mover in this space.
 As venture capital investment continues to grow in AI/machine learning/deep learning, it will be increasingly important for all employees to be knowledgeable about what AI is and how companies can leverage AI tools to improve their return on investment.

 Interested in exploring a career in AI/machine learning?
-Consider Springboard’s AI / Machine Learning Career Track, the first of its kind to come with a job guarantee.
+Consider Springboard’s Machine Learning Engineering Career Track, the first of its kind to come with a job guarantee.